com-lihaoyi/scalatags/Readme.md

 Examples
 ========

-These are a bunch of simple examples to get you started using ScalaTags
+This is a bunch of simple examples to get you started using ScalaTags.
+Essentially, each fragment has a `.toXML` method, which turns it into a normal scala XML data structure.
+You can serialize it, prettyprint it, and in general do whatever you want.
+It's just XML.

 Hello World
 -----------